MasterKano/BITS/SYS/leglocks/README.md

 - Canonical means: if a topic already exists in `SYS/leglocks/`, we **update that file** rather than creating a new duplicate for a new instructional.
 - Detail lives in `INS/` (BIO, VN, transcripts). `SYS/` holds the durable, merged “system view.”

+## Operating rules (do not break)

+- **SYS is merged and canonical.
+INS is detailed and per-instructional.**
+- If a topic fits an existing canonical page: **update the existing page**.
+- Create a new canonical page **only if** the topic is truly missing and durable across instructionals.

 ## How to use this folder

 ### If you are adding a new instructional (e.g., Danaher, Gordon, Mateusz)